ossf/osv-schema/schema.md

 #### affected[].routines field

 The `affected` object's `routines` field is a JSON array of strings.
-Each string describes affected source code functions, methods, subroutines, or procedures that are affected.
+Each string describes a source code function, method or subroutine that is affected.
 The values of these strings are ecosystem-dependent.

 #### affected[].ecosystem_specific field